duoduoo/VCFtoTree_1.0.0/README.md

 We provide a user friendly interface, in which you can choose the genomes you want to add into the phylogeny.

 Raw scripts can be found in **Code** folder.

+#### 05.31.2016
+- Fixed repetitive locus with the same chromosome location;
+- Fixed the deleting INDELs, it will substitute the reference with "-".